Top Backyard Activities for Outdoor Play

 1. Scavenger hunt

-Give each child or team a list of objects to find.
-Your list might include: green leaf, brown twig, flat rock, pine cone, clothespin, sandal, toy shovel.
+Give each child or team a list of objects to find, such as a rock, a branch, or a toy shovel.

 2. Sand play and water play